 How Buyers Experience Space Before They Analyze Price

-Buyers do not walk into a home and immediately calculate price per square foot.
+Buyers do not walk into a Rancho Mission Viejo home and calculate price per square foot.
 They feel the space first.
+That emotional response happens within seconds.

 Higher ceilings lift sightlines.
 Natural light softens edges.
 Together, they create an immediate sense of comfort and possibility.
 When buyers feel good inside a home, they rationalize value instead of questioning it.